jalotra/Neural_Network_From_Scratch/README.md

 A neural network is made up of a number of layers or fully connected layers.
 Each layer has following entites:
 1. Input neurons
 2. Weights corresponding to each neuron
-3. Current weight Updates while backpropogating
+3. Current weight updates while backpropogating
-4. Past weight updates fo use with momentum
+4. Past weight updates to use with momentum
 5. Activation Function to add non-linearity in model
 5. Output neurons

 ### Activation functions ###

-An important part of machine learning, be it linear classifiers or neural networks, is the activation function you use.
+An important part of machine learning, be it classifiers or neural networks, is the activation function you use.
 This has been implemented in `void activate_matrix(matrix m, ACTIVATION a)` and is used to modify `m` to be `f(m)` applied elemetwise all along the output matrix.

 The different Activation functions that I have implemented are:
-1. LINEAR        // Just a linear activation
+1. LINEAR        --> Just a linear activation
-2. LOGISTIC      // Not so good due to gradient loss if x becomes large or > 7
+2. LOGISTIC OR SIGMOID     --> Not so good due to vanishing gradients
-3. RELU          // Rectified-linear-Unit
+3. RELU          --> Rectified-linear-Unit
-4. LRELU         // Leaky-Relu
+4. LRELU         --> Leaky-Relu
-5. SOFTMAX       // Mainly used before the output layer
+5. SOFTMAX       --> Mainly used before the output layer

 ### Taking gradients ###